Online Learning Statistics for 2026: Key Trends & Insights

 Summary

 Top universities offer plenty of online courses today on different subjects.
-Also, while there are companies that provide more than a couple of thousand of courses, online students seem to be interested more in such subjects as personal development, tech skills (coding), and marketing.
+Also, while there are companies that provide more than a couple of thousand courses, online students seem to be interested more in such subjects as personal development, tech skills (coding), and marketing.

 Mobile Learning (M-learning) Stats

-- The m-learning market is predicted to grow by $46.9 billion by 2024.
+- The m-learning market has valued $135.3 billion in 2024 and is predicted to reach $2274 billion by 2031.

-- This industry is forecasted to maintain a CAGR of 30% by 2026.
+- This industry is forecasted to maintain a CAGR of 42.3% from 2024 to 2031.

 - 67% of students use mobile devices to finish online course tasks.